Shubhamsah8/Category_Product/README.md

 ## Backend Setup

-1. Install the required Python packages: `pip install -r requirements.txt`.
+1. Install the required Python packages: pip install flask flask-mysql

 2. Set up a MySQL database.
 Execute the database setup commands in the `app.py` file to create the necessary tables.